Goraj-Zamek

 Count Wilhelm, born on December 15, 1886, in Pszczyna, inherited the Goray estates in 1907.
 He married Zofia Anna Maria von Arnim, and they had three children: Elizabeth Ferdynanda, John Wilhelm Bernard, and Anna Maria.
 Count Jan Henryk XI von Hochberg, Prince of Pszczyna, purchased the Goray manor from Count Dzieduszycki of Wronki and received additional land from Ignacy Goetzendorf-Grabowski.
 The Hochberg family were big on hunting, a tradition they brought to the Goraj Castle.
-Along with their passion for hunting, the family also bred deers.
+Along with their passion for hunting, the family also bred deer.
 The deer breeding stables were set up within the surrounding Noteć Forest and were overseen by Jan Targiel and Józef Kołoch.
 The castle was frequently visited by German nobility.